Uriel1795/Student_Log_In-Installer_file/README.md

 5. Follow the on-screen instructions to complete the uninstallation process.

 ## Support
-If you encounter any issues during installation or have questions, please contact us.
+If you encounter any issues during installation or have questions, please contact us at [cristian@robotrevolution.net](mailto:cristian@robotrevolution.net).